 - Leakage to outside ≤3%.
-Not required if ducts are located 100% in conditioned space - Total leakage ≤6% at final, or rough-in if ducts are located 100% in conditioned space
+Not required if ducts are located 100% in conditioned space - Total leakage ≤4% at final

 The duct leakage test is a diagnostic tool designed to measure the air tightness of heating and air conditioning duct systems and to identify air leakage locations.
 Tighter HVAC distribution systems more effectively deliver conditioned air throughout a home and ensure comfort goals are met.